Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Methods

 In lieu of implementing mesh motion via translations of the underlying overset or deforming meshes for the large-scale motions needed for plunging, we instead move the bulk fluid directly.
-This is equivalent to transforming into a non-inertial frame that is fixed to the airfoil, as done in previous studies \citep{ramos_active_2019}.
-We therefore add a frame-acceleration term to the momentum equation, given as
+This is equivalent to transforming into a non-inertial frame that is fixed to the airfoil, as done in other studies \citep{ramos_active_2019}.
+This project, therefore, concerns results that are given in a non-inertial frame, and so we add a frame-acceleration term to the momentum equation to return to the inertial frame.

 This source term is based on a specified plunge-motion profile and is added directly to the right-hand side of the momentum equation.
-The plunging motion of the airfoil is given as $h(t) = \hat{h} \sin(2\pi f_p t)$, where $f_p$ is the plunging frequency (in Hz).
+The plunging motion of the airfoil is given as $h(t) = \hat{h} \sin(2\pi f_p t)$, where $f_p$ is the plunging frequency (in \unit{Hz}).
 Therefore, the source term is represented simply as the acceleration, $\ddot{h}(t)$.

 The primary non-standard boundary condition is for the inflow, where a sinusoidal gust in the vertical velocity can be fed into the domain along with a constant mean velocity in each component.
 This inflow is not turbulent.
 As the vertical velocity must be with respect to an inertial reference frame, one must also supply information about the momentum source term to correct the sinusoidal inflow.
 Since the bulk velocity is integrated from an acceleration source term, while the velocity at the boundary is specified directly, a slight numerical inconsistency between the boundary condition and bulk fluid velocity next to the boundary is unavoidable.
 This small discrepancy exists in phase and amplitude near the boundary and advects through the domain; however, its magnitude is negligible relative to the unsteady dynamics in the simulation.